Oberon01/Gmail-Sentiment-Analyzer/README.md

 # macOS/Linux:
 source .venv/bin/activate

 pip install -r requirements.txt
 ```

-### 2) Enable Gmail API and create credentials
+### 2) nable Gmail API and create credentials
   1. In Google Cloud Console, enable Gmail API.
   2. Create an OAuth Client ID → Desktop App.
-3. Download the client secret as `credentials.json` and place it in the project folder (same directory you run the script from).
+  3. Download as credentials.json and place it in the folder you will run GSA from (a working folder you choose).

-4. First run will open a browser to authorize; a `token.pickle` will be stored locally.
+  4. On first run, a browser opens for OAuth and token.pickle is saved locally.

 ### 3) First-time setup
 ```bash